TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/pull_resources.md

 The pull resources step gathers all files that are required for index generation or that are directly used by downstream tools.

-The workflow generates the following directory structure:
+The workflow generates the following directory structure for human:

 ```
 </path/to/output/dir>/resources